Progress Test #1_Morpho-Syntax

 Open (a door)

-Nail (the door shut)
+Nail (the

-(a brief) report
+(a brief)

 Right (a wrong)

-Button (the shirt)
+Button (the

-( a long) walk
+( a long)

-Dry (the clothes)
+Dry (the

-2. Clipping is a process that shortens a polysyllabic word by deleting one or more syllables.
+that shortens a polysyllabic word by deleting one or more syllables.

 Example:

-· Prof for professor.
+Prof for professor.

-· Phys-ed for physical education.
+Phys-ed for physical

-· Poli-sci for political science.
+Poli-sci for political

-· Burger for hamburger.
+Burger for hamburger.

-· Doc for document.
+Doc for document.

-· Lab for laboratory.
+Lab for laboratory.

-· Zoo for zoological garden.
+Zoo for zoological

-3. Blends are words that are created from non-morpheme parts of two already existing items.
+are created from non-morpheme parts of two already existing items.

 Example: